× 844-762-8449

 8. Appliances with Refrigerants

 Many appliances in your home have refrigerants.
 Any refrigerator or freezer manufactured before 1995 will specifically contain chlorofluorocarbon (CFC) refrigerants.
-Window air conditioners will likely contain hydrochlorofluorocarbon (HFC) refrigerants.
+Window air conditioners will likely contain hydrochlorofluorocarbon refrigerants.
 These substances are not good for the environment and you cannot just toss them out in your dumpster rental or at the curb with your regular trash pickup.
 When you have to get rid of any appliance that has refrigerant in it, you need to find a company that can safely drain out the substances.
 This will likely be a local appliance removal service or retailer.
 Many stores will take your old appliance at no cost or at a very low cost if you purchase a new appliance from them.
 Some won’t require you to purchase anything to haul it away for you, but they will charge a fee.

 9. Pesticides